pascal-fb-martin/housetuya/README.md

     }
 }
 ```
-The key field is only required if the device is a version 3.3 device.
-Other information (i.e. IP address, version, etc.) is retrieved by listening to the devices present on the network.
+The "key" field represents the device's local key and is required if the device uses the Tuya protocol version 3.3 or above.
+Other information (i.e. "host", protocol version, etc.) is retrieved by listening to the devices present on the network.

 The devices "model" and "host" fields are saved in the configuration for information only.
 The application does not use these fields because information is provided by the devices itself during discovery.